Rockvole/indoor-air-quality-dashboard/documentation/COMPONENTS.md

 I propose adding a pair of analog Grove Ports in the same data line configuration as the existing digital ports.

 If these ports are added I recommend placing them in the same location as the exisiting grove ports, and moving the digital grove ports to the other side of the board.
-I recommend placing these ports apart from each other since the grove sensors are supplied with short cables and it would be tricky to put 4 sensors on 1 side of the board.
+I recommend placing the 2 pairs of ports on opposite sides of the board because the grove sensors are supplied with short cables and it would be tricky to put 4 sensors on 1 side of the board.
+My recommendation to move the digital ports to the opposite side of the board is in the event a Grove temperature / humidity sensor is plugged in, it will be far from the low dropout voltage regulator which generates quite some heat.

 #### Switches
 I plan to put the IAQ shield into an enclosure, I could not find a simple way to press the switches once the shield is in an enclosure.
 Replacing the switches with right-angled long actuator switches would enable the buttons to stick out the top of the enclosure.